 Foothill College Celebrates International Education Week

 International Education Week (IEW), held Nov.
-13-17, is a joint effort between the U.S. Department of State and the U.S. Department of Education to promote the benefits of international education and exchange worldwide.
-Foothill College has planned a series of speaking events for students and the community to learn about opportunities at home and abroad for becoming global citizens.
+13-16, is a joint effort between the U.S. Department of State and the U.S. Department of Education to promote the benefits of international education and exchange worldwide.
+Foothill College has planned a series of speaking events and film screenings for students and the community to learn about opportunities at home and abroad for becoming global citizens.

 **All events will be held in Hearthside Lounge (Room 2313)**

 12 p.m.
 Life of a Diplomat — Dorothy Ngutter